ssricardo/openapi-board-backend/README.md

 There are two default roles, which are needed:

+* READER
+    * Needed to use the frontend application (reading operations)
 * MANAGER
-    * Needed to use the frontend application
+    * Needed to make changes using the frontend application
 * AGENT
     * Needed to push new app definitions, usually to be done by a client